PortableStick/Programming_notes/gitskills.md

 HEAD pointer
 =====
 Head is a special pointer to the current tip of the current branch in our repository.
 The "tip" is the last state of the repository; what was last checked out or committed.
-The next commit will always take place after the HEAD (think: playhead
+The next commit will always take place after the HEAD (think: playhead).  `.git/HEAD` will always point to `refs/heads/master`.

+    cat .refs/heads/master # 9a98b8f987gdd9...

 git status
 =====